When it comes to staying ahead of the game, most startups, marketers, and SaaS companies find they need to be more agile.

-Agile working can supercharge project management and delivery, and it has become one of the most popular and in-demand ways of working for teams and organizations across a huge range of sectors.
+Agile working can supercharge project management and delivery.
+It has become one of the most popular and in-demand ways of working for teams and organizations across a huge range of sectors.

 But even with the added benefits of an agile team, actually project managing the work is a tough task.

-Leading an agile project management team is demanding, and project managers need to be totally up to speed on all elements of the workflow.
+Leading an agile project management team is demanding, and project managers need to be totally up to speed on all workflow elements.

-Guiding the team through the agile process alone requires focus and attention — and that’s before you even get on to doing the work of the project or managing client expectations.
+Guiding the team through the agile process alone requires focus and attention — and that’s before you even get on to doing the project's work or managing client expectations.

 And because it’s agile, everything happens so much faster.